-The Receiver continues to review company records and third-party productions in order to (i) understand the Receivership Entities' business operations and relationships prior to her appointment; (ii) identify any potential assets that belong to the Receivership Entities; and (iii) identify and analyze investor transactions.
-Given the Commission's allegations of "extensive commingling of investor funds," the Court approved the Receiver's retention of Kaufman & Company, P.A. ("Kaufman") to provide forensic accounting and tax services to the Receiver.
+The Receiver and her professionals continue to review company records and third-party productions in order to (i) understand the Receivership Entities' business operations and relationships prior to her appointment; (ii) identify any potential assets that belong to the Receivership Entities; and (iii) identify and analyze investor transactions.
+Given the Commission's allegations of "extensive commingling of investor funds," the Court approved the Receiver's retention of the Kaufman Professionals to provide forensic accounting and tax services to the Receiver.
 The Receiver has asked Kaufman to prioritize the analysis of the bank accounts and assembly of an investor roster showing the amounts raised from and distributed to each investor.
 Kaufman has provided the Receiver with its preliminary findings on the "extensive commingling" alleged to have taken place within the Receivership Entities' bank accounts.
-At the request of the Receiver, v.
-Continued Outreach with Investors and Interested Parties

-Kaufman completed the Tax Returns for the Receivership Entities, which will allow for K1s to be processed by the claimants.

-The Receiver also continues to investigate any potential claims the Receivership Estate may have against any third-parties based on funds transferred to those third parties or services provided by those third parties.
-The Receiver is working with her professionals to prepare notice to third-parties regarding potential claims of the Receiver against them.
+A main consideration currently before the Receiver is the transfer of funds between Equinox Holding Inc. and the Property Income Investor Entities.
+The inclusion of Equinox investments predating the formation of PII Entities has been considered by the Kaufman Professionals and is being reviewed by the Receiver.
+Ultimately, the Receiver will determine the appropriate and equitable distribution to the investors as per her Claims Analysis.
+In addition to reviewing the flow of funds, the Receiver continues to investigate any potential claims the Receivership Estate may have against any third parties based on funds transferred to those third parties or services provided by those third parties.
+The Receiver is working with her professionals to prepare notice to third parties regarding potential claims of the Receiver against them.